Department Chair

 E-mail: jonesbra@marshall.edu

-Brandon Jones, Ph.D., is an Associate Professor of Exercise Science at Marshall University.
+Brandon Jones, Ph.D., is an Associate Professor of Exercise Science and Field Supervisor of Strength and Conditioning at Marshall University.
 Dr. Jones received his Ph.D. in Exercise Physiology at the University of Northern Colorado.
 His research interests include strength and power training, rock climbing physiology, hormone therapy, skeletal muscle adaptations, myosin heavy chain shifts, chemotherapy treatment and muscle function.
 He is a certified strength and conditioning specialist (CSCS) and has worked as a personal trainer in multiple gyms over the past 10 years.
-As a faculty member in the Kinesiology department, Dr. Jones strives to increase physical activity and health in the Huntington community.
+As a faculty member in the School of Health and Movement Sciences, Dr. Jones strives to increase physical activity and health in the Huntington community.